Site icon Kessi World

 Just beyond the restrooms, you’ll see trailhead signage.
 The Short Sand Creek Trail begins here and winds down under a bridge, preventing the need to cross the active Highway 101.
 Follow this itinerary:

 • Short Sand Creek Trail — start very slowly, examining the ancient western hemlock and moss dripping from Sitka spruce.
+Check out my Nature Meditation video, created on this beautiful beach.

 • Cut to Old Growth Forest Trail — this is the trail to the left of the first fork.
 Don’t forget to look up.